u-an-i/Globe/distributables/Readme.txt

 requires an online connection*

+1.

-defaults to mapbox satellite map tiles as texture requiring an access token (free as of writing this line: https://account.mapbox.com/auth/signup)
+ a)  defaults to mapbox satellite map tiles as texture requiring an access token
+     (free as of writing this line: https://account.mapbox.com/auth/signup)

-put access token / api key (=: key) into file mapservice-key.txt on first line, save as UTF-8 encoded Unicode text
+ b)  put access token / api key (=: key) into file mapservice-key.txt
+     on first line, save as UTF-8 encoded Unicode text

-keys of length up to and including 4096 bytes (around 4096 latin characters) are supported, key may not contain a % character
+ c)  keys of length up to and including 4096 bytes (around 4096 latin characters)
+     are supported, key may not contain a % character

+ d)  a cache of textures downloaded is created in folder "cache" in the directory
+     Globe is executing in

+2.

-a raster tiles map of any service is supported as texture when
+ a)  a raster tiles map of any service is supported as texture when
      - service delivers 256x256 sized JPEGs
      - service url identifies map tiles by a z/x/y scheme
      - service url does not contain a % character
      - service url is below or equal 4096 bytes in size
      - service map tile identified by 0/0/0 spans longitudes from -180° at the left to +180° at the right and latitudes from around +85° at the top to around -85° at the bottom
      - service's map is web-mercator-projected

-put service url in file mapservice-url.txt on first line, do not include protocol and ://, so no https://, replace z/x/y map tile identifying url part by ^^, if required, replace key url part by <<, save as UTF-8 encoded Unicode text
+ b)  put service url in file mapservice-url.txt on first line,
+     do not include protocol and ://, so no https://, replace z/x/y map tile identifying url part by ^^, if required, replace key url part by <<, save as UTF-8 encoded Unicode text

+3.

-control globe with W, A, S, D and arrow keys on keyboard, control globe with your mouse
+control the globe with W, A, S, D and arrow keys on keyboard, control the globe with your mouse

+4.

-if zooming closer results in a black image, the map service does not support that zoom level, this application supports zoom level from including 0 to including 30
+ a)  if zooming closer results in a black image, the map service does not support
+     that zoom level, Globe supports zoom level from including 0 to including 30

-the application not informs about failed retrieval of map tiles, e.g. when the key is invalid; then nothing gets rendered and the window remains black
+ b)  Globe not informs about failed retrieval of map tiles, e.g. when the key is
+     invalid; then nothing gets rendered and the window remains black

+5.

-around the poles the data of the closest latitude having data available is stretched to them
+ a)  around the poles the data of the closest latitude having data available is
+     stretched to them

-elevation is presented for outer zoom levels and is exaggerated by a factor of 40
+ b)  elevation is presented for outer zoom levels and is exaggerated by a factor
+     of 40

+6.

 if the application does not start, you might need the Visual Studio 2022 X64 Visual C(++) Redistributable you can find at